CubeEngine/modules-extra/backpack/README.md

 # Backpack

-Backoack is a module for CubeEngine providing backpacks that can be accessed via commands
+Backpack is a module for CubeEngine providing backpacks that can be accessed via commands

 # Features
  - DoubleChest sized Backpacks